nanlabs/devops-reference/examples/serverless/serverless-appsync-python/README.md

-# Serverless AppSync + Python Deployment
+# Serverless AppSync + Python Example

-We use Serverless Framework to do production ready deployments.
+We use Serverless Framework to do production ready deployments and local development using *serverless-offline*.

 ## Requirements